nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 The arguments used here - index, source, bounds, place, argc, and argv - follow the usage described in [EXEC].

+There are some hard limits to the system to avoid the overuse of resources.

+- CKB-VM allows 16 processes to exist at the same time (excluding the root process).
+Processes that are created but exit normally will not be counted.
+- A maximum of 4 instantiated VMs is allowed.
+Each process needs to occupy a VM instance to run.
+When the number of processes is greater than 4, some processes will enter a state called "uninstantiated".
+CKB-VM implements a scheduler to decide which processes should be "instantiated" and which processes should be "uninstantiated".
+However, switching the instantiation state of a VM is very expensive, developers should try to keep the number of processes below 4 so that all processes are instantiated.

 ### Pipe
 [Pipe]: #pipe

 This syscall create a pipe with read-write pair of file descriptions.
 The file descriptor with read permission is located at `fds[0]`, and the corresponding file descriptor with write permission is located at `fds[1]`.
+A maximum of 64 file descriptors can exist at the same time.

 ```c
 int ckb_pipe(uint64_t fds[2]);